RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-04/creating-order-page.md

     ![](images/navigate-through-page1.png " ")

 3. In the Page Designer, you can invoke help on any attribute by clicking **Help** icon on the toolbar.
 Select a component and then select an attribute in the Property Editor to display help on that attribute.
-For Example, in this screenshot below, you select **Online Shopping Application** under Rendering, and then select Sequence > Layout.
-The help text for Sequence is displayed.
+For Example, in this screenshot below, you select **Online Shopping Application** in the Rendering tree on the left, and then select **Sequence > Layout** in the Property Editor on the right.
+The help text for **Sequence** is displayed.

     ![](images/navigate-through-page2.png " ")